 you can try out the deployments in pre-production environments, and you also review execution plans (e.g., tofu plan

-output) before deploying; you’ll see an example of this later in this blog post.
+output) before deploying.
+You’ll see an example of this later in this blog post.

-Now that you’ve seen all the basic deployment strategies, let’s turn our attention to how to implement these strategies as code in the form of deployment pipelines.
+Now that you’ve seen all the basic deployment strategies, let’s turn our attention to how to implement these strategies as code, in the form of deployment pipelines.

 A deployment pipeline is the process you use to go from an idea to live code that affects your users.
 It consists of all the steps you must go through on the way to release.
 Deployment pipelines are different at every company, as they are effectively capturing your company’s processes, policies, and requirements as code, but most pipelines include the following: